Young Adulthood

 Struggling with different life stages?

-For most people, young adulthood, also known as emerging adulthood, is a time of chaotic change in human development.
-It is considered the most socially acceptable time to make mistakes, engage in more risky behaviors (especially for males), and discover who one is in the making.
-Milestones in may include starting or graduating from college, moving away from home, meeting someone special, marriage, family formation, building a career, gaining financial independence, and more.
-This transitional period in human development precedes adulthood and offers the potential for great happiness and the formation of memories that will last a lifetime, but it can quickly feel overwhelming at times as one accepts adult roles.
+For most people, young adulthood is a time of chaotic change in human development.
+It is considered the most socially acceptable time to make mistakes, engage in more risky behaviors, and discover who one is.
+Milestones in early adulthood may include starting or graduating from college, moving away from home, meeting someone special, marriage, family formation, building a career, gaining financial independence, and more.
+This transitional period in development precedes adulthood and offers the potential for great happiness and the formation of memories that will last a lifetime, but it can quickly feel overwhelming at times as one accepts young adult roles.

-If someone didn’t experience much stress or hardship as a child or during adolescence, then the real world can be quite a shock.
-Late teens and college students often face new social expectations and adult responsibilities as their life transitions to adulthood.
-Even if someone did have a tough time growing up, young adulthood often presents an entirely new set of challenges to face and overcome, which can create more stress in healthy people.
-Cultural differences can also affect how we define this period, related age norms and their challenges.
-Research on human development has a focus on understanding the physical changes and social expectations during this first stage of adult life, which can help us better support adolescents as they transition through puberty into later adulthood.
+If someone didn’t experience much stress or hardship as a young child or during adolescence, then the real world can be quite a shock.
+Late teens often face new social expectations and responsibilities as their life transitions to adulthood.
+Even if someone experienced challenges while growing up, young adulthood often presents an entirely new set of change to face, which can create more stress in anyone.
+Cultural differences can also affect how we define this period.
+Research on human development has a focus on understanding the physical changes and social expectations during this first stage of adulthood, which can help us better support young adolescents as they transition through puberty into later adulthood.

 Why practical coping skills are so essential